Cyfrin/Updraft/courses/security/3-first-audit/15-description/+page.md

 ### Description

-Our goal here is to describe the vulnerability consicely while clearly illustrating the problem.
+Our goal here is to describe the vulnerability concisely while clearly illustrating the problem.
 A description for our finding here might look like this.

 ---